oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     Albert Einstein
 ```

-#### 3.1.1.2 Acknowledgments Type - Organizations
+#### 3.1.1.2 Acknowledgments Type - Organization

-List of contributing organizations (`organizations`) has value type `array` with 1 or more items holds the names of contributing organizations being recognized.
+The contributing organization (`organization`) has value type `string` with 1 or more characters and holds the name of the contributing organization being recognized.
-Every such item of value type `string` with 1 or more characters represents the name of a single organization.

 Examples: